Mo2207/E-Commerce-Back-End/README.md

 ![""](./images/)

 This project can be used by running 'nodemon server.js' in the command-line or terminal.
-The databse can be seeded through the command-line or terminal as well using 'node seeds/index.js'.
+The database can be seeded through the command-line or terminal as well using 'node seeds/index.js'.

 ## Credits:
 I made this application myself, starting with the provided starter code for the module 13 assignment (the Express.js API).